The Complete Guide

 5. Many Different Career Settings to Choose From

 When it comes time for you to land that job, you may want to know that you have many options to choose from.
 Medical billers and coders can work in a variety of settings including in hospitals, clinics, nursing homes, administrative support centers, and even medical laboratories.
 This means you will look forward to a dynamic job market with plenty of job opportunities.
+Also, these opportunities are likely found all around the country, so the choice of state is not going to be an issue.
+Move anywhere you want and there is an opportunity waiting for you to get started.

 6. You Can Start Your New Career in Just a Matter of Months